26 Types of Bats Found In Texas! (ID GUIDE)

 hoary bat range map

 This species prefers to hunt for prey while flying over wide-open areas or lakes.
 Hoary Bats hunt alone and enjoy eating moths.
-They’re known to travel up to 24 miles in a single night to gather food!
+They’re known to travel up to 24 miles (39 km) in a single night to gather food!

 #3.
 Silver-haired Bat